 It was a dismal defeat for the prime minister, who has spent weeks trying to extract concessions from the EU on her deal after it was voted down by a historic margin of 230 votes by parliament in January.

-A longer delay could fundamentally change the Brexit outcome, raising the prospect of another referendum vote on whether to leave the EU, as the opposition Labour party supports, or even new general elections.
+A longer delay could fundamentally change the Brexit outcome, raising the prospect of another referendum vote on whether to leave the EU, as the opposition Labour party supports, or even an election.
 It would not eliminate the prospect of the UK leaving without a deal.

 “Voting against leaving without a deal, and for an extension, does not solve the problems we face,” May told MPs, her voice audibly cracking from a sore throat.
 “The EU will want to know what use we wish to make of such an extension,” including what a delay would look like, or whether a second referendum on Brexit should be held.
 This suggestion was met with a loud chorus of ayes and noes from politicians, as well as a call from opposition leader Jeremy Corbyn for a general election.